shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 ## Change profile owner information

-The profile owner's email address is used for the [Customers Portal legacy sign-in](#sign-in-to-customers-portal).
+The profile owner's personal details are used on invoices.
+The profile owner's email address is used for the [Customers Portal legacy sign-in](#sign-in-to-customers-portal) and license-related email.
-If the profile owner is also a [billing account manager](#subscription-and-billing-contacts), their personal details are used on invoices, and for license and subscription-related emails.

 To change profile details, including name and email address: